norbertbaricz/Puro/README.md

 - **Ready**: Logs startup details and sets a custom status (from `config.yml`).
 - **Interaction Create**: Handles slash commands and button interactions.
-- **Message Create**: Responds to greetings (e.g., "hi", "hello") in a specific guild with wolf-themed replies.
+- **Message Create**: Responds to greetings (e.g., "hi", "hello") in a configured guild with customizable replies.
 - **Custom Events**: Easily add your own event handlers.

+> Optional AI moderation example: `events/ai.js` demonstrates an on-message moderation check using a local Ollama server.
+If you want to enable it, update `CHANNEL_ID`, `MODEL`, and `OLLAMA_API_URL` at the top of that file and ensure the server is running.
+If you don't need it, you can delete or ignore that file.

 ---